alastairmoody-madeye/Engineering-Ladders/Quality-Director.md

 ![System Dimensions](charts/Layr-Engineering-Path-QD2.png "Quality Director 2")

 * **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
-* **Owns**: owns the strategic direction of the system and is aware of its SLAs and operational constraints
+* **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
 * **Manages**: manages the career, expectations, performance with and eye towards job satisfaction and productivity
 * **Defines**: defines the right processes for the team's maturity level, balancing agility and discipline
 * **Company**: makes an impact on the whole tech organization